TurboBasic/styleGuideOfGod/README-Lunar10.md

 # <br>     :3: Body of document starts here
 Congratulations &mdash; you have started reading this piece of technical art!
-You have earned about `120` bytes of intelligence so far &mdash; just go forth. :full_moon_with_face: :full_moon:
+You have earned about `120` bytes of intelligence so far &mdash; just go forth.

 ## <br>    :3: Naming conventions